-Miss Grainger leads this area.
+Miss Hodges leads this area.
 The Pupil Premium provides additional funding on top of the main funding a school receives.
 It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.
 From September 2020, children who at any point in the past 6 years have been in receipt of Free School Meals (FSM) will receive £1345; £2345 goes to any child who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £310 goes to pupils whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD.

 How the Pupil Premium is spent is monitored closely with all schools accountable for the impact of the money spent.

 In response to the Coronavirus pandemic and specifically the impact of lockdown, the government introduced catch-up funding for the 2020-21 academic year.
 The Covid catch up premium was £80 per pupil for year groups Reception to Year 6.
 We received a total payment of £13,360.

 Schools were directed to use this funding for specific activities to support pupils to catch up for lost teaching over the previous months, in line with the DfE guidance on Curriculum expectations for the next academic year.
 Schools had the flexibility to spend their funding in the best way for their cohort and circumstances.
 To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) published a Support guide for schools with evidence-based approaches to catch up for all students.
 Schools were expected to use this document to help them direct their additional funding in the most effective way.